Laurice Rahmé

-Laurice Rahmé is a French born businesswoman and entrepreneur.
+Laurice Rahmé is a French-born businesswoman and entrepreneur.
 She is the founder and president of Bond No. 9 New York Fragrances.

 Early years

 Rahmé was born and educated in Paris, France.

 She began her professional life as an antiques dealer in Paris.
 She opened her own shop in Les Halles, on the corner of the Rue Saint-Denis and Rue de la Cossonnerie.

 Career

 In 1973, Rahmé joined Lancôme as International Training Director, tripling the company's skincare business in the Middle East.
-In 1976, she assumed the role of Director of the Lancome Institut de Beauté, and relocated to L’Oréal USA's (then Cosmair, Inc.) headquarters in New York, NY, USA.
+In 1976, she assumed the role of Director of the Lancome Institut de Beauté, and relocated to L'Oréal USA's (then Cosmair, Inc.) headquarters in New York, NY, US.

 From 1989 to 1995, Rahmé was responsible for introducing the small French company to the US.

-Following her work with Annick Goutal, Ms. Rahmé became US distributor of Creed fragrances in 1995.
+Following her work with Annick Goutal, Rahmé became US distributor of Creed fragrances in 1995.

 Bond No. 9

 In 2003, Laurice Rahmé launched her own fragrance company, Bond No. 9.

-In 2011, Ms. Rahmé launched the “I LOVE NY” by Bond No. 9 collection.
+In 2011, Rahmé launched the "I LOVE NY" by Bond No. 9 collection.
 It is a smaller collection of fragrances produced in partnership with the State of New York.
 The perfume bottles bear the "I Love NY" logo designed by Milton Glaser.